 4. Boat tours of the Na Pali Coast

 Seeing the Na Pali Coast is a must-do in Kauai.
 If you don’t want to hike out, taking a boat tour is an incredible way to view the coastline.

 You can either check out a Sunset Dinner Cruise or a Na Pali snorkeling adventure. #8 has another one of my favorite snorkeling trips that also include the Na Pali Coast, so keep reading to find out what it is.

 5. Kilauea Lighthouse

 There are so many parts of Kauai that can only be seen by helicopter.
-I recommend an open door helicopter for the best experience.
-Many of the waterfalls in Kauai can only be viewed by helicopter.
+Many of the waterfalls in Kauai are only available by helicopter.
 You’ll feel like you are flying over Jurassic Park (because you are ;)) You can read about my experience with Blue Hawaiian on Kauai here or book your tour here.

 Even with a population of just over 10,000, Kapa’a is Kauai’s most populated town.
 There are plenty of shops as well as places to eat.
 We loved the Kapa’a bike path where you can either run or bike.
-Renting bikes is inexpensive and a fun activity for the whole family.
+Renting bikes is an inexpensive and fun activity for the whole family.
 If your legs are sore from hiking, you can also rent an electric bike.

 Trying to figure out the best island to visit?
 Check out which Hawaii island is the best?